ChainSafe/game-docs-v2/docs/v2.6/7_setting-up-an-rpc-node.md

 :::info

 This section walks through the process of setting up an RPC node to be used with the web3.unity SDK.
-We use [Chainstack](https://console.chainstack.com/user/account/create?utm_campaign=Referrals&utm_source=chainsafe&utm_medium=referrals) as an example, but this can also be done with other providers.
+We use [Chainstack](https://console.chainstack.com/user/account/create?utm_campaign=Referrals&utm_source=chainsafe&utm_medium=referrals) and [QuickNode](https://dashboard.quicknode.com/?prompt=signup) as an example, but this can also be done with other providers.
 Setting up an RPC node is not a requirement for the SDK but it will help in terms of congestion and stability as the public nodes can be saturated at times.

 :::

+# Chainstack

 # Prerequisites